The Last Night of a Jockey: Plot

 A jockey named Michael Grady is lying alone in his room after being banned from horse racing for life for fixing races by horse doping.
 He drinks in his depression, and rues his five-foot height, which horse riding had served to compensate for.
 He then hears a voice.
 The voice introduces himself as "the alter ego" and claims to live in Grady's head.
 He argues with the alter ego, trying to justify his life and his actions, even lying about his crimes, but the alter ego knows all about him.
 Grady is offered the chance to change his life with one wish.
 Grady says his greatest wish is to be big.
 After Grady wakes from a nap he finds his wish has been granted; he is now close to eight feet tall.

 Ecstatic, Grady calls his ex-girlfriend over the phone, but she dismisses him.
 He boasts that he can find more girls who will appreciate him because of his newfound height.
 The alter ego remains unimpressed, feeling Grady has not made good on any of his promises.
 He derides his dumb and "cheap" wish, and says that Grady could have wished to win the Kentucky Derby fairly, or perform a heroic act.
+But all he wanted was “to be a big man”.

 A telephone call from the racing commission informs Grady that he has been reinstated and can jockey again.
 Grady joyfully thanks everyone who petitioned to give him a second chance, but the alter ego laughs at him.
-Grady realizes he has become even larger, about 10 feet tall — too tall to ride a horse, or properly fit in his own apartment.
+Grady realizes he has become even larger, about 10 feet tall — too tall to ride a horse, properly fit in his own apartment or even wear his own clothes.
 Devastated, the now-giant Grady wrecks his room and pleads with the alter ego to make him small again.
 The alter ego denies the request, and instead replies, "You are small, Mr. Grady.
 You see, every time you won an honest race, that's when you were a giant.
 But right now, they just don't come any smaller."